|2018 US Open|

 During what should have been the happiest moment of her career, they did not seem to be tears of joy.

-Boos rang around Arthur Ashe Stadium - not directed her, but at a sense of injustice felt by most of the 24,000 crowd against American superstar Williams.
+Boos rang around Arthur Ashe Stadium - not directed towards her, but at a sense of injustice felt by most of the 24,000 crowd against American superstar Williams.

 "I felt bad at one point because I'm crying and she's crying.
 You know, she just won," said former world number one Williams, 36.

 Former Wimbledon champion Pat Cash said on BBC Radio 5 live: "This was the most bizarre match and presentation I have ever seen."

 So, how did it get to that point?